 City trips Germany

 We wanted to find out whether city trips to Germany only have to be big cities.
 Therefore we asked around among travel bloggers.
 And lo and behold!
 They beat us the most beautiful Cities in Germany that are not among the best known.
 On the contrary, we wanted to know which small towns are in Germany are worth seeing.
 Most of the cities in Germany that you present here do not appear in travel programs or travel guides.
 However, that doesn't mean they aren't worth seeing.
 There are insider tips.
 We invite you to one Road trip through the most beautiful small towns in Germany.
 Some of these places are starting points for Hiking.
-Do you already know the suggestions for Hiking trails in Germany?
+Do you already know the suggestions for Hiking trails in Northern Germany?
 This enables short trips, RV travel and weekend trips can be combined well.
 So, quickly that Backpack for your city trip pack and let's go.

 City trips Germany to the most beautiful cities in Germany

 The Staufer town Waiblingen - one of the small towns in Germany

 The small Staufer town of Waiblingen is located at the gates of Stuttgart.
 The journey by S-Bahn from Stuttgart takes less than 15 minutes.
 If you arrive by car you can park in one of the many parking garages for little money.

 Once the second most important count city after Stuttgart Waiblingen Burned down almost completely in 1634.
 In the subsequent reconstruction, today's old town was created in the baroque style within the city walls of that time.
 Today Waiblingen is part of the German Half-timbered Road.